rockettheme/docs/Docs/joomla/extensions/rokbox/INDEX.md

 How to install
 --------------
 Installing RokBox2 is just a matter of few minutes.
 Firstly [download][rokbox-download] the latest version of RokBox2.
 The package you will download is a bundle containing all the required plugins to get RokBox2 up and running and it is compatible with both Joomla 2.5.x and Joomla 3.0.x.
+It does not need to be uncompressed.

-Once downloaded the package, you can install RokBox2 in just few steps.
-Go into the Joomla administrator and:
+Once downloaded the package, go into the Joomla Administrator and:

 * Select from the top menu: `Extend -> Extension Manager -> Install`
 * Click on Upload Package File **Choose File** button